Mansa district, India: Languages

-At the time of the 2011 census, 98.9% of the population spoke Punjabi and 1% Hindi as their first language.
+At the time of the 2011 Census of India, the linguistic composition of Mansa district was recorded in terms of mother tongue.
+According to the data, 98.9 percent of the population reported Punjabi as their first language, while 1 percent reported Hindi as their mother tongue.

 Health

 In the year 2017, Mansa district had the second highest number of malaria cases in Punjab at 152.

-The table below shows the data from the district nutrition profile of children below the age of 5 years, in Mansa, as of year 2020.
+The table below shows the data from the district nutrition profile of children below the age of 5 years in Mansa, as of 2020.